DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 should feel proud.

-*But really,* he asked himself, *how come he was never taught how to look away from the screen, how to take a break?* The 20-20-20 rule break, or lunch, or even holidays: they don’t count.
+*But really,* he asked himself, *how come he was never taught how to look away from the screen, how to take a break?* The 20-20-20 rule, or lunch, or even holidays: they don’t count.
 Hmm.
 Larry scratched himself slowly on the head.
 What does this mean?

 He tried to imagine an authentic kind of break, but only bumped into the